-To all our members / good friends who usually attend our monthly HBSA Northern Group Meetings in Leeds, we announce the temporary suspension of meetings until further notice.
+To all our members / good friends who usually attend our monthly HBSA Northern Group Meetings in Leeds, we announce the suspension of meetings until further notice.

 Many of you will have followed the recent Government announcements and advice with regard to the developing pandemic.

-The latest advice is to limit attendance at social gatherings etc. This is especially true for those in the 70+ age group and with underlying health issues.
+The latest advice is still to limit attendance at social gatherings etc. This is especially true for those in the 70+ age group and with underlying health issues.